Do you know a woman who is being abused? A legal rights handbook

 Even if you agree to try mediation, you do not have to agree to anything.
 If you are uncomfortable with something, tell the mediator that you need time to speak to a lawyer, or to think about it.

-Important: If you go to mediation, make sure you do not agree to any arrangement or sign anything before you discuss it with a family lawyer.
+Important: If you go to mediation, make sure you do not agree to any plan or sign anything before you discuss it with a family lawyer.

 Finding a mediator